hazelcast/hazelcast-reference-manual/src/JCache-Setup.md

   <version>"your Hazelcast version, e.g. 3.7"</version>
 </dependency>
 ```
-The users of other build systems have to adjust the way of
-defining the dependency to their needs.
+The users of other build systems have to adjust the definition of the dependency to their needs.

 #### Connecting Clients to Remote Member